EdgeCaseBerg/sn/outline.md

 		- ✓ susan is covering car crash, note that her footage isn't the one that remy sees, he sees the channel news that got there before susan.
 		- Maybe see susan in the background running back and forth with her shoes
 		- ✓ susan goes to her regular bar where her friend Stan works as a bartender
+		- Stan walks her home and tucks her in, set up for next chapter (and give backstory about Stan and friendship)

 ### Ch2